 Meditation is a yellow brick road to a place of peace, you never explored before, present within your mind.
 A haven of your own that you can enter whenever you please.
+Meditation and mindfulness for kids and adults are great skills to tap into.

 By tapping into the deeper parts of your brain, meditation forces your nervous system into optimal performance, while flushing your mind of all gloom-ridden feelings.